-The Interfaith Center staff is made up of two professional full-time staff members, and six studentassistants.
+The Interfaith Center staff is made up of two professional full-time staff and a team of student staff.
 The staff works as a team to create, plan, and implement programming and events around the Interfaith Center's Mission, Vision and Values.

 Tarah Trueblood directs the Interfaith Center's overall mission to engage the UNF campus around religious pluralism and provide distinctive programs for students to voice values, engage with others, act together, and lead others to do likewise.
 She has responsibility over strategic planning, staff recruitment and management, student program development and assessment, budgeting, fundraising, community outreach, and day-to-day operations of the center.

 Prior to her position at UNF, Trueblood served as the Executive Director of Wesley Foundation at the University of California, Berkeley where she led the development, financing, entitlement, construction and initial lease-up of a four-story student residential housing community and community center known as Wesley House Berkeley.
 She also collaborated with the Dean of Students and other University and community leaders to form the University’s first interfaith coalition and first student interfaith leadership development program.